BritishTrustForOrnithology/MoveRakeR/README.md

 ## Overview

-The R package `MoveRakeR` contains a collection of functions to help streamline data processing and common data wrangling tasks that often occurs with GPS tracking data. `MoveRakeR` operates at the initial stages after data acquisition.
+The R package `MoveRakeR` contains a collection of simple functions to help streamline data processing and common data wrangling tasks that often occurs with GPS tracking data. `MoveRakeR` operates at the initial stages after data acquisition.
 Although a number of R packages are now available for analysis of animal movement data (Joo et al. 2020), `MoveRakeR` tackles some fundamental data processing steps that are